 What is the proper way to rev a car?

-Revving a car is a simple job, although there are several things to be careful about.
+Revving a car is simple, although there are several things to be careful about.
 For a start, warm up the engine to a running temperature, as revving it while cold may cause damage.
-Next, put the transmission into Neutral or Park, or if you have a manual, shift it out of gear.
+Next, put the transmission into Neutral or Park.
+Or, if you have a manual, shift it out of gear.
 To be on the safe side, you may want to apply the parking brake.
 Lastly, press the throttle and watch the revs as they go up.
 Still, make sure the needle doesn’t reach the rev counter’s red area.

 Do you rev a car in neutral or park?